What is Peripartum Cardiomyopathy?

 Severe peripartum cardiomyopathy can include all the limitations of any other type of heart failure.
 Women may be too exhausted and unable to perform strenuous physical activity or perform even mild physical activity over an extended period.
 Bending, lifting, and carrying heavy objects can trigger symptoms.
 Women with peripartum cardiomyopathy may require periods of bed rest or hospitalization, which can prevent them from working even sedentary jobs.

-Even if their peripartum cardiomyopathy is not severe enough to qualify for disability benefits, a person may still be eligible if they have other disabling conditions.
+Even if their peripartum cardiomyopathy alone is not severe enough to qualify for disability benefits, a person may still be eligible if they have other disabling conditions.
 The insurance claims adjuster will review the claimant’s overall health when making a consideration, so it is essential to list all relevant medical conditions when applying for benefits.

 What the Insurance Company Needs From You and Your Medical Providers